Our Legislative Agenda

 We follow these guiding principles in evaluating legislation:

 1. We support state investment in infrastructure.
-Specifically, the state must invest in transportation systems that promote tourism and facilitate the movement of people, goods, and products, as well as education systems that improve our workforce.
-Additionally, it must support utility systems that enable growth and utilize technology platforms that will allow seamless interaction between businesses and the government.
+Specifically, the state and local governments must invest in transportation systems that promote tourism and enable businesses to move people, goods, and products; education systems that improve our workforce; utility systems to support growth; and technology platforms that enable businesses to interact seamlessly with government.

 2. We support legislation that recognizes the needs of both our growing communities and those that are economically challenged, and that both communities can exist within the same county.

-3. We oppose unfunded mandates on local governments, including school systems, or the creation of programs without recurring funding.
+3. We oppose unfunded mandates on local governments, including school systems, and the creation of programs without recurring funding.

 4. We recognize that the current health insurance system is unaffordable for many small businesses and support efforts at all levels of government to address this burden on our small businesses.

-5. Regulations affecting the business community must have a clearly articulated policy objective, be fairly enforced, and be a cost-effective means of achieving that objective.
+5. Regulations on the business community must have a clearly articulated policy objective, be fairly enforced, and be a cost-effective means of achieving that objective.

 We also support these specific legislative initiatives, which follow our guiding principles: